TimelordQ/UnityAITextureGenerator/README.md

 Installation note:
 THIS SCRIPT MUST BE PLACED IN THE ASSETS->EDITOR in your Unity Project for this to work.

-Developer Note:
-If you like this, I'm dirt poor (for real) - so donations and words of encouragement are gladly accepted by snail mail at:
-           Brian Gregory 1805 NE 94th Street #59 Vancouver, Washington 98665

-And you can find more of my stuff on my Youtube channel at: https://www.youtube.com/channel/UCPDllySnQNlsQM0oyA_4-Wg This script/ software and associated content has no license.
-You are free to distribute it in any way you see fit.

 **INSTALLATION REQUIREMENTS:**

 1. Install Stable Diffusion.
 I'm using Automatic1111 and have tested this out thoroughly with this.